-Courts are no longer so strict about ensuring that oaths contain a religious element.
-For centuries, Quakers declined to swear an oath before God.
-As a result, a witness can choose to affirm, rather than swear an oath.
+To accommodate these groups, an affirmation was added as an alternative procedure.
+As a result, courts are no longer so strict about ensuring that oaths contain a religious element.
+A witness can choose to affirm, rather than swear an oath.

 An affirmation is a secular variant of the oath.
-It is a declaration made, promising to tell the truth, without any reference to a deity or sacred object.
+It is a declaration made on personal honor, promising to tell the truth, without any reference to a deity or sacred object.

 In court, a witness may testify under solemn oath or affirmation.
 A court may allow a minor witness to “promise” to tell the truth.

 Holy books, other than the Bible, may be used for a solemn oath, to accommodate other religions.

 If the phrase sworn to is used, it is an oath.
 For an affirmation, the word affirmed is used.
 Many documents combine the words into the phrase, sworn to or affirmed, to include either method to encourage telling the truth.

 Only certain authorized public officials, including notaries, may administer a solemn oath or affirmation.
 An oath or affirmation may not be self-administered.

 1. George Washington inauguration oath, [Public domain] U.S. capitol mural

 2. King Athelstan, stained glass, [Public domain], via Wikimedia Commons